Alejandro Sanz: Personal life

 Sanz married Mexican fashion model and actress Jaydy Michel in Bali on 30 December 1999, but this marriage was never legally recognized in either of their home countries.
 Sanz felt that having a legally recognized marriage was unnecessary: "My wife is my wife and I am her husband.
 For me, that has enough validity...I am married with the heart."
 Their daughter, Manuela Sánchez Michel, was born on 28 July 2001.
 The couple separated in 2005.
 Sanz later had a son named Alexander with Valeria Rivera, a Puerto Rican fashion designer.

 Sanz married his former assistant, Raquel Perera, on 23 May 2012, in a private ceremony held in Sabadell, Barcelona.
 They have two children: a son, Dylan, born in 2011 in New York, and a daughter, Alma, born in 2014 in Madrid.
 The couple separated in July 2019.

 The late Flamenco guitarist Paco de Lucía was the godfather of Sanz's son, and Sanz and his wife are godparents to David Bisbal's daughter, Ella.

 In addition to music, Sanz enjoys painting, which he often does while trying to create ideas for new songs.
 He explains that painting "teaches you that taking risks rarely leads to failure.
 In fact, from the moment you assume a risk, you have succeeded."

 In 2016, Sanz gave an interview to a women's magazine, where he shared his support for efforts taken against violence against women saying that the man who "beats a woman, beats the whole humanity".
 He also wore make-up in an expression of support for women.

 In January 2019, Sanz expressed support for Juan Guaidó during the Venezuelan presidential crisis during a livestreamed Instagram interview.
 During the interview, Sanz recognized Guaidó as interim President of Venezuela.

 In October 2021, Sanz had a star on the Hollywood Walk of Fame inaugurated corresponding to the Recording category.
 The ceremony took place at 1750 Vine Street, in front of the Capitol Records building.
-He was accompanied by his partner, Cuban artist Rachel Valdés, who he mentioned in his speech: “To Rachel, a woman whose hands hold the dreams of my heart.
-I love you very much”.
-Sanz also has four children, Manuela, Alexander, Dylan and Alma.
+He was accompanied by his partner, Cuban artist Rachel Valdés, who he mentioned in his speech: "To Rachel, a woman whose hands hold the dreams of my heart.
+I love you very much".